|

 stores for cable laying and repairing steamers."

-Their products also included: "Telegraph, telephone
+Their products at that time also included: “Telegraph, telephone

 and insulated electric cable of all kinds" and "Machinery and